elastic/kibana/src/plugins/data/server/server.api.md

     };
 }

+// Warning: (ae-forgotten-export) The symbol "ISearchClient" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "IScopedSearchClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface IScopedSearchClient extends ISearchClient {
+    // (undocumented)
+    cancelSession: IScopedSearchSessionsClient['cancel'];
+    // (undocumented)
+    deleteSession: IScopedSearchSessionsClient['delete'];
+    // (undocumented)
+    extendSession: IScopedSearchSessionsClient['extend'];
+    // (undocumented)
+    findSessions: IScopedSearchSessionsClient['find'];
+    // (undocumented)
+    getSession: IScopedSearchSessionsClient['get'];
+    // Warning: (ae-forgotten-export) The symbol "IScopedSearchSessionsClient" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    saveSession: IScopedSearchSessionsClient['save'];
+    // (undocumented)
+    updateSession: IScopedSearchSessionsClient['update'];
+}

 // Warning: (ae-missing-release-tag) "ISearchOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)